calinalexandru/chord-illustrator-js/README.md

 ##### @param(fretboardRange: object)

-Fretboard will expand automatically based on chord length.
+The fretboard will expand automatically based on chord length.
 You may override the generated fretboard like this:

 ```js
 fretboardRange: { from: 1, to: 12 }